 Fully-funded by IOM (for selected participants).

 Up to 30 government/non-government officials working on a field related to migration; mid/senior ranking preferred; English language abilities preferred.

-After the completion of the seven modules, one Certificate will be assigned to each participant who has attended at least 80 % of each course (at least sixteen hours) and successfully passed all the seven post-evaluation submitted after each module.
+Upon the attendance of at least 80 % of each module (at least 13 hours) and successfully passed all the six post-training tests.